jhherre3/ASU_HON_FC_BUILD/README.md

 ---

 ## ⚡ Stay Updated
-Follow this repository for regular updates on the **ASU HONORS FLIGHT CONTROLLER BUILD**! 🚀
+Follow this repository for regular updates.